cyalen/syllarust/README.md

     println!("{:?}", results);
 }
 ```

+While the primary goal of this repo is to contribute more blazingly fast text metrics and NLP tools to Rust, I'm also hoping to create better, faster implementations in the Python space in due course.

 ## Contributions/Issues
 This is currently a work-in-progress repo.
 If you have any feature requests/spot a bug, leave me an issue and I'll try and tackle it when I can.
 I'm also open to sensible PRs.